ayrtonaoki/ruby/README.md

 # About
-This repository was created for save my studies with Ruby language, following online classes, developing projects, training and learning more about that nice programming language 💎
+This repository was created for save my studies with Ruby, following online classes, developing projects, training and learning more about that nice programming language 💎